2018 ASAC Statement of Intent

 - Raise risks and identify potential issues

-- Provide guidance to ensure the ABS remains a trusted and relevant data provider.
+- Provide guidance where needed to ensure the ABS remains a trusted and relevant data provider.

 Priorities for 2018